lollox1k/lollox1k.github.io/content/index.md

 ---
 title: Home
 ---
+# Welcome

+Hi, I'm Lorenzo Gregoris, an applied math PhD student at [Eindhoven University of Technology](https://www.tue.nl/en/), previously at [Sapienza Università di Roma](https://www.uniroma1.it/en/pagina-strutturale/home).
+I work in topics like probability, statistical mechanics and algorithms.

+You can view my [CV](cv.pdf).

+## Office

+I work in the **Metaforum building, room MF 4.060**.

 ## About me
 I'm an applied math PhD student at [Eindhoven University of Technology](https://www.tue.nl/en/).
 Previously I was at [Sapienza università di Roma](https://www.uniroma1.it/en/pagina-strutturale/home).